Upcoming events

 Assignments

-You can adjust the assignments based on the desired learning outcomes of your class.
-"Executive Order 9066" includes a role for a journalist.
+While no assignments are included, you can adjust the assignments based on the desired learning outcomes of you class.
+The game additionally includes a role for a journalist.

 GAME MATERIALS